rawmodel/framework/README.md

 **document.populateField(name, value)**:Any

-> Sets a value of document field.
+> Sets a value of a document field.

 | Option | Type | Required | Default | Description
 |--------|------|----------|---------|------------